Hemolymph: Proteins

 Proteins present in the hemolymph vary in quantity during the course of development.
 These proteins are classified by their functions: chroma proteins, protease inhibitors, storage, lipid transport, enzymes, the vitellogenins, and those involved in the immune responses of arthropods.
 Some hemolymphic proteins incorporate carbohydrates and lipids into the structure.

 Other organic constituents

 Nitrogen metabolism end products are present in the hemolymph in low concentrations.
 These include ammonia, allantoin, uric acid, and urea.
 Arthropod hormones are present, most notably the juvenile hormone.
 Trehalose can be present and sometimes in great amounts along with glucose.
 These sugar levels are maintained by the control of hormones.
 Other carbohydrates can be present.
 These include inositol, sugar alcohol, hexosamines, mannitol, glycerol and those components that are precursors to chitin.

 Free lipids are present and are used as fuel for flight.

 Hemocytes

 There are free-floating cells, the hemocytes, within the hemolymph.
 They play a role in the arthropod immune system.
-The immune system resides in the hemolymph.